 super, and roaming must be enabled.
 The following AT commands will help you do so.

-Note Other modems will require their own vendor-specific roaming setup commands — please check it documentation.
-We hope to extend the following sections to include other modems over time.
+Other modules will require their own vendor-specific roaming setup commands — please check their documentation.
+We hope to extend the following sections to include other modules over time.
+You can also check out the Cellular Module Knowledgebase.

-Note It’s possible to set multiple APNs, for different IP types (the second parameter), but we recommend setting just one
+Set the modem’s APN.
+It’s possible to set multiple APNs, for different IP types (the second parameter), but we recommend setting just one.